Stop Performant Recovery Debt Collection Harassment

 • Anatra v.
 Performant Recovery, Inc.

 These cases show how consumers can fight back against potentially unfair practices.
-You can protect yourself by working with a legal team like The Wood Law Firm.

-How The Wood Law Firm Helps You Stop Performant Recovery Harassment
+How The Wood Law Firm Can Help

 Request Written Debt Validation